charlesvill/ObsidianVault/Computer Science/CS50/SQL.md

         ON DELETE CASCADE
 );
 ```
-- notice here how it makes the column type first and then at the end it adds the constraint
+- notice here how it makes the column type first and then at the end it adds the constrain
 ###### one to one relationships vs one to many relationships
 - one to one - a row in table A relates to exactly one row in table B, and vice versa. ex: users table and social security numbers table.
 	- to make one to one, you have a foreign key that references the other table (can be in either)